bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- broken clouds
+- overcast clouds
-- 91% humidity
+- 89% humidity
 - 32 mph wind
 - 0.4 inches of precipitation in the past 24 hours